-This is a question form Claire “My one-year-old is waking up at 4:00 AM, and won’t go back to sleep even after I nurse him.
+This is a question form Claire “My 12-month-old is waking up at 4:00 AM, and won’t go back to sleep even after I nurse him.
 He then, struggles to make it to his first nap of the day.
-He goes to bed at 7:30, and has two solid naps during the day.
+He goes to bed at 7:30, and has two good naps during the day.
 How can I fix this?”

 First of all, Claire, you are not alone in this.
 This is the number one question that I get from parents every day, their baby’s waking up too early.
 I got three tips around that for you, Claire